 3. Negative atmosphere in the workplace

-People need to understand their role and responsibility to achieve higher levels of efficiency and productivity.
-In the case of poor communication, the employees will not have the confidence to approach team members and even superiors to gain clarity.
+People need to understand their role, expectations and responsibility to achieve higher levels of efficiency and productivity.
+In the case of poor or ineffective communication, the employees will not have the confidence to approach team members and even superiors to gain clarity.
 The misapprehensions will continue to rise and escalate daily.
 When employees shy away from reaching out and clearing their doubts it will lead to a negative atmosphere in the workplace.

 4. Poor interpersonal relationships

 The disconnected and unhappy workforce is a curse for a company as it opens the door to questioning the intent and motive of every employee in the workplace.
 Departments fail to coordinate with each other and the poor communication often leads to infighting and hampers progress.
 Poor interpersonal relationships are a direct result of communication problems and when it happens it is the business organization that will ultimately suffer and bear the loss.

 When employees are unable to share ideas directly they will automatically try to do so indirectly through grapevine rumours.
 The thing about rumours is that it is very easy to spread them from one person to another in a few short hours because of the lack of communication process.
 There is not any need for verification of truthfulness and accuracy of the message.

 Any news is better than no news is the mantra of the grapevine squad who are diligent in their efforts.
 The absence of open communication will lead to a strong grapevine unit who will prove harmful for the company in the long run.